 7- 40 years of dictatorship:

-These were some bleak years for the history of our country, and of course for Madrid.
+These were some bleak years for the history of our country, and of course the history of Madrid.
 Repression, conservatism and control were everyone’s day to day for several generations.
 Seeing as Madrid had been a focal point in the republican movement, the city felt the wrath of dictator Franco full on, and many many people were forced into exile.
 When the 1960s came around, Madrid began putting on a brave face for the rest of the world, as if to say: “hey, we’re not that bad you guys”.
 During this decade there was a clear desire for modernization within Madrid, with key constructions such as the Edificio España, Nuevos Ministerios or the Plaza de España materializing throughout the city.
 Construction on Madrid’s business centre in Azca was also approved, so that Madrid could have its own financial business district, like other cities.
 We wanted to belong to modern day Europe…except we didn’t have the freedom of other cities.

 8- La Movida Madrileña (The Madrid Scene):